wpswings/woo-refund-and-exchange-lite/readme.txt

 16. API Settings.

 == Changelog ==

+= 4.4.7 - Released on 21 Febuary 2025 =
+* Compatibility with the latest WP [6.7.2] and WC [9.6.2]
+* Enhancement: Server based calculation to avoid security concern and code stability

 = 4.4.6 - Released on 07 Febuary 2025 =
 * Fix: vulnerability issues fixed